soderdani/soderdani/README.md

 # Hi, I'm Daniel! 👋

-I'm a machine learning engineer, data enthusiast, and entrepreneur passionate about leveraging AI to build smart, scalable solutions.
+I'm a AI Engineer, data enthusiast, and entrepreneur passionate about leveraging AI to build smart, scalable solutions.
 My work focuses on deep learning, retrieval-augmented generation (RAG), and data pipelines, where I explore ways to optimize AI-driven applications for real-world use cases.

 Beyond ML, I run [dott.bio](https://get.dott.bio/), a SaaS platform helping creators and businesses optimize their online presence.